Raghavmarwaha/HostingServiceUIDesign/READ.md

 # HostingServiceUIDesign
-In this, I made a UI design for the website which provide Hosting Services
+In this, I made a UI design for the website which provide Hosting Services.

+You can view the design by opening the Hosting.psd